- New 6-Panel Layout : A new 6-panel display option to better present PRO weather gauges on small screens. View the Tech Note here.

 Swackett was an accident.

-January 6, 2011 : Swackett was launched as a side project of Swackett’s original founder, C. Scott Gilbert, as a new initiative exploring emerging mobile app markets.
+January 6, 2011 : Swackett was launched as a side hustle — an idea — as a hunch — by Swackett’s founder, C. Scott Gilbert.
+Swackett was an initiative to explore new emerging mobile app markets.

 It was a blessing and a curse.

 Supporting a new rush of users is expensive.
-Infrastructure to properly service 1,000,000 users requires significant resources.
-Because Swackett started as a side project very little planning had gone into monetization of the brand.
+Infrastructure to properly service a million users requires significant resources.
+Because Swackett started as an experiment very little planning had gone into monetization of the brand.
 As often happens in situations like these, a founder of a company needs to find investors to keep a promising new enterprise operating.
 And just as often, a founder looses controlling interest in the company that they’ve poured their heart and soul into.
 Equity can be a tricky thing.

 Such was the case with Swackett.